 Figure out if your landlord could earn more by letting you leave

-- The prices of listings in the building that have rented more recently than yours
+- The prices of listings in the building that have been rented more recently than yours

 - The prices of comparable listings in your neighborhood